Tips for writing docker files - Basic setup, Caching, root user, services organization, networking and resource limits

 Docker compose

-This section focus on the docker compose only.
+This section focuses on the docker-compose only.

 1. Different docker compose files for different environments

 Docker compose files are used to compose the container orchestration, therefore sometimes it is needed to use different behavior based on the environment that the application is one.
-For example, in development mode, the database container might be needed, but in production it might not be the case.
+For example, in development mode, the database container might be needed, but in production, it might not be the case.

-For that, it is possible to create different docker compose files for each environment.
+For that, it is possible to create different docker-compose files for each environment.
 For example, for development, staging and production we might have:

 • development: docker-compose-dev.yml